“The Nursery has had a massive impact on my development as an improviser and I’ve felt nothing but welcomed there.”

-- The Armnando Diaz Hootenanny and Theatrical Experience.
-The longest running improv show in Chicago, this is improv based on monologues, or the anecdotes from the players lives and a great way to work on shows using complex or real life sugestions.
+- The Armando Diaz Hootenanny and Theatrical Experience.
+The longest running improv show in Chicago, this is improv based on monologues, or anecdotes from the players’ lives and a great way to work on shows using complex or real life suggestions.

 - Harold.
 The original longform format.
 Working from organic openings and group games, players will find ways to return to character and build worlds, working towards a

 - The Deconstruction.
 Based on Harold, the deconstruction uses a longer relationship-based core scene with commentary and thematic scenes to unpack and examine what is going on between the two characters.

 - Chairs.
 Working without suggestions, Chairs starts scenes with two chairs and nothing else.
 Improvisers learn to read the emotion and dynamics that already exist between them and their partner and make great scenes from that.

 - Bonus form: the mini musical.
 As a bonus, you will spend one week with an experienced musical improviser enjoying the emotional release and delight of musical improv.
 No singing voice required.